The best time to visit Portugal for surfing, weather, deals, and events

 Best time for wine

-Portugal is internationally known for its wine production that goes beyond the limits of the mainland and also reaches the islands that make up its territory.
+Portugal is internationally renowned for its wine production, which extends beyond the mainland and also encompasses the islands that comprise its territory.

-From north to south, Portugal’s wineries are an excellent outing to dig into the Portuguese culture.
+From north to south, Portugal’s wineries offer an excellent opportunity to delve into Portuguese culture.
 The most famous wines are produced in the north of the country, in the Douro Valley, one of the most popular landmarks in Portugal.
 But the plains of the Alentejo region also hold their surprises.

 Obviously, you can go on wine tours and taste all sorts of wine any time of the year.
 But in Portugal, you can also participate in the process of wine production and tread grapes yourself.
 If this interests you, September is the month to go.